 What do you think of when you hear the word piranha?
 Although these toothy fish have been depicted as vicious and deadly in pop culture, the reality is really quite tame.
 Piranhas are omnivores who only resort to eating meat when the opportunity arises.
 Downright pretty fish, they have red-orange bellies and average between 5.5 and 10.25 inches in length.
 Instead of being the aggressive killers portrayed in B-rated movies, piranhas prove timid and school together for protection.
 Don’t believe us?
 Just ask Martin Strel who came away bite-free from his Amazon River swim.

 The Amazon basin’s biodiversity proves truly stunning.
 This rich ecosystem contains around 40,000 plant species, 3,000 fish species, 1,300 bird species, and 430 different types of mammals.
 What’s more, scientists have identified over 2.5 million different species of insects.
 All told, the Amazon basin contains 10 percent of the world’s known biodiversity.
 And new species continue to be discovered.
 From 1999 to 2009 alone, 1,200 new species were identified in the Amazon, including a four-meter-long anaconda and a pink frog the size of a coin.
+Find out more about how to preserve the natural wonders of the rainforest with this ultimate guide to deforestation.

 Did any of these interesting facts about the Amazon rainforest surprise you?
 Are you ready for your own Amazon family adventure?